davidedc/livecodelab/readme.md

  * Code Mirror by Marijn Haverbeke.
  * Scrollwheel handler by Brandon Aaron.
  * McLexer by Matthew Might.

+#### Main contributors ###

+ * Davide Della Casa.
+Made the first version.
+ * Guy John aka @rumblesan.
+Massive, massive contributions: refactored the code big times, set-up a proper build system, undoes the entropy done by others, contributed a new parser.
+ * Matthew Lawrence: replaced the old "plasters and regexes" autocoder hack with a much more proper lexer-based solution.
+ * Julien Dorra: contributed to french version, refactoring and great UX/UI feedback.

 #### Glamour shots ####